1st October 1943

 21st October 1943

 The battalion marched by night, off the ridge to a valley on the west in the hope of spending a quiet day at Fontanella.
 It was all too short a rest for what was to follow, and even there we did not escape shelling.
-At 2200 hrs the Battalion started to climb 2000 foot up the almost precipitous line of hills on which the Grenadiers were established.
+At 2200 hrs the battalion started to climb 2000 foot up the almost precipitous line of hills on which the Grenadiers were established.
 Everything had to be manhandled and the Coldstream Guards became carriers as well as several hundreds of others.
 Rations, water and ammo dumps were established at the top of Point 720.

 22nd October 1943

-Having arrived intact at the top, the battalion turned northward along the r edge behind the Grenadiers, who were to obtain an even higher feature at the end of it.
-If their attack was successful, the intention was that we should once again branch off westward at right angles along a further line of hills, capturing the village of Rocchetta Croce on the way.
+Having arrived intact at the top, the battalion turned northward along the ridge behind the Grenadiers, who were to obtain an even higher feature at the end of it.
+If their attack was successful, the intention was that we should once again branch off westward at right angles along a further line of hills, capturing the village of Rocchetta E Croce on the way.
 The Grenadiers did capture their main objective (Hill 860), but to do so they had to divert a company whose business it was to take a subsidiary objective namely, Hill 520.
 Our plan of attack was therefore has adapted to include 520 as well as Rocchetta which should have been our first objective.
 The speed which was demanded made proper reconnaissance impossible, and Left Flank and G Company advanced round the shoulder of steep hill, supported by heavy artillery fire, Left Flank to take Rocchetta and G Company to take Hill 520.
 The enemy, hitherto unlocated, allowed both companies to get round on an almost bare slope before opening fire from several Spandau posts on Hill 520, and below Rocchetta, which were the opposite edges of a saucer rim.
 Left Flank were completely pinned, and were unable to move until at dusk a smoke screen was laid down by the gunners, and they were able to retire by the way they had come.
 They had been under heavy automatic and mortar fire for two hours.

-Major Houldsworth, the company commander, was very seriously injured, Lieutenant Cunninghome was killed and there were twenty three other casualties, including four killed.
+Major Houldsworth, the company commander, was very seriously injured, Lieutenant Cuninghame was killed and there were twenty three other casualties, including four killed.
 G Company had been slightly higher up the hill and managed to get into some cover, but were unable to reach Hill 520.
 They lost five killed and four wounded.
 At dusk Right Flank and F Company attacked again with heavy artillery cover, Right Flank on 520, F on the village.
 The enemy was by now rattled and after loosing off all his MGs on fixed lines he left his position except on 520.
 F Company established themselves in the village without opposition, while Right Flank attacked Hill 520 through G Company.
 They drove the enemy from the first half of the hill, killing four of them; Lieutenant Rowe was wounded during the attack.
 During the night Lieutenant Loder went out on patrol from F Company and his body was found two days later by the London Irish.

 Other Ranks killed were:-